thorenscientific/documentation/docs/contributing/forking_publishing.rst

    ~/documentation
    $git push private main:main

-Fetch the large files from *analogdevicesinc* that your are working on and push to your copy the large files binaries (and vice-versa):
+Fetch the large files from *analogdevicesinc* that you are working on and push to your copy the large files binaries (and vice-versa):

 .. shell::